How to Configure Nginx Rate Limit and Whitelist

 Order of Execution

-directives in order from top to bottom.
-Therefore, only the last one will take effect if multiple directives overlap with the same IP or block.
+Nginx processes set_real_ip_from directives from top to bottom.
+If multiple directives overlap with the same IP or block, only the last one takes effect.

 set_real_ip_from 192.168.1.0/24;